-people for design Ne

-WORK ENVIRONMENT, POLICY AND SOCIAL ACTION

-PLH has a clear and balanced gender policy where some of our key values are to embrace diversity of competencies, experiences and viewpoints and to support a humanistic and collegial work style in order to add real value to our business.
+people for design Ne WORK ENVIRONMENT, POLICY AND SOCIAL ACTION PLH has a clear and balanced gender policy where some of our key values are to embrace diversity of competencies, experiences and viewpoints and to support a humanistic and collegial work style in order to add real value to our business.
+Actions We recruit solely on proven competencies and experiences, not sex, nationality, religion nor age.

-Actions

-We recruit solely on proven competencies and experiences, not sex, nationality, religion nor age.
 Staff members are selected for project teams on the basis of relevant qualifications and experience corresponding with the project demands and our overall strategies and goals for meeting the clients' needs.

-Stress Prevention

-In order to promote well-being at work, PLH has in recent years focussed on prevention of stress.
-One of our

-employees have undergone specialised training through the Psychiatry Fund to be able to advise and guide colleagues on issues of stress.
+Stress Prevention In order to promote well-being at work, PLH has in recent years focussed on prevention of stress.
+Several of our employees have undergone specialised training through the Psychiatry Fund to be able to advise and guide colleagues on issues of stress.
 The PLH leadership, together with the stress counsellors have prepared an anti-stress policy guideline that covers both preventative actions (behaviours and organisation of work), detection of early warning signs and management of stress affected staff.
 Any stress affected employees will be offered psychological consultation as needed.

-Employee Involvement

-PLH follows the Danish Working Environment Act and an integrated part of working at PLH is, involvement and day-to-day dialogue between the leadership team members and the employees.
-To make sure employees thrive and develop their skills and competences, every employee has a formalized confidential meeting with the closest partner once a year.
+Employee Involvement PLH follows the Danish Working Environment Act and an integrated part of working at PLH is, involvement and day-to-day dialogue between the leadership team members and the employees.
+To make sure employees thrive and develop their skills and competences, every employee has a formalized confidential meeting with the relevant member of the leadership team once a year.
 The purpose is to give the employees an opportunity to address issues related to their work situation - to express their professional wishes and dreams - and to align the wishes of the employee with the overall direction of the company.

-Attractive Workplace

-PLH is recognized as a stable and attractive workplace, with many employees being a part of the practice for 10-25 years.
-According to our latest annual Work Assessment carried out in 2017, our staff is very satisfied with the working environment, also in relation to the split of sex, nationality and age.
+Attractive Workplace PLH is recognized as a stable and attractive workplace, with many employees being a part of the practice for 10-25 years.
+According to our latest annual Work Assessment carried out in 2019, our staff is very satisfied with the working environment, also in relation to the split of sex, nationality and age.
 We foster an open and inclusive culture where racism or bullying is not tolerated.

 WORK ENVIRONMENT, POLICY AND SOCIAL ACTION Number of employees at PLH split on sex and age.
-PLH is a team of 90 employees in July 2018
+PLH is a team of 89 employees in Julne 2019 age 61 to +70 years: 8 pers.